Skip to main content

 Helix mixing tools

-In addition to the classic helix geometry, amixon® also manufactures special designs of mixing spirals, which are known as SinConvex® and SinConcave®.
+In addition to the classic helix geometry, amixon® also manufactures the special SinConvex® and SinConcave® mixing helix designs.
 These special designs improve mixing efficiency, especially for difficult-to-mix material systems, while also promoting the self-emptying effect of the mixer.
-They help to reduce product residues to a minimum and facilitate cleaning of the mixing chamber.
+This reduces product residues to a minimum and facilitates cleaning of the mixing chamber.

 The axial conveying capacity of a helix mixing tool can be calculated approximately using the following formula: